-Peter also serves as the coordinator of the Construction Industry Ethics and Compliance Initiative and helps to lead the firm's education practice.
+Peter also serves as the coordinator of the Construction Industry Ethics and Compliance Initiative.
 Recent engagements include:

 Since 2000, Peter has worked in a senior capacity for the Commission on Presidential Debates, the non-partisan entity responsible for producing the general election presidential and vice presidential debates.
 In 2004, 2008, and 2012, he served as senior advisor to the Commission, where his portfolio included campaign negotiations and media relations.
 In 2008 and 2012, Peter also served as a spokesman for the Commission and appeared on numerous local and national broadcasts and was quoted widely in local and national newspapers, including the New York Times and the International Herald Tribune.